aporeto-inc/gaia/doc/documentation.md

 ##### `object` `[][]string`

-Object contains the tag expression matching the enforcers the subject is allowed to connect to.
+Contains the tag expression matching the enforcers the subject is allowed to connect to.

 ##### `propagate` `boolean`